helpshift/helpshift-android-sdk-examples/HelpshiftDemoMaven/README.md

-Readme for HelpshiftDemo
+Readme for HelpshiftDemoMaven
 ==============================

-Run the following inside the /HelpshiftDemo folder.
+Run the following inside the /HelpshiftDemoMaven folder.

 In HelpshiftDemoActivity.java initialize the library by calling
 ```